pu2clr/SI4735/examples/README.md

 The command above will install arduino-cli, the SI4735 Arduino Library, the basic libraries for OLED, LCD and TFT used in some examples, and the basic boards for Atmega328 and LGT8F328.

-If you want to install all boards (esp32, ESP8266, STM32 etc) and all libraries used by the SI473X examples, run the command below.
+If you want to install all boards (esp32, ESP8266, STM32 etc) and all libraries used by the SI473X examples, run the command below after running the previous command.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/pu2clr/SI4735/master/examples/install_all_libraries_and_boards.sh | sh